Yel1oww/WinLightOptimizer/README.md

 1. **Right-click** `WinLightOptimizer.bat` → **Run as Administrator**
 2. Select an option from the menu
 3. After Option 1, **restart your PC** — many changes require a reboot to take full effect
-4. After rebooting, verify your power plan is active: open Power Options and confirm **CoreVeeAir's** is selected
+4. After rebooting, verify your power plan is active: open Power Options and confirm **WinLO** is selected

 > The Core.pow custom power plan is embedded directly inside the script — no extra files needed.